Get a short-term van insurance quote from our partner

 No, with Tempcover only the driver named in the policy is covered.
 If you want another person to share the driving, they’ll need their own temporary cover policy, unless they’re already insured for the vehicle in question.

-Don’t worry, if you each have separate policies they won’t interfere with each other, so this won’t cause any issues with either policy.
+But having two separate policies isn’t a problem.
+They won’t interfere with each other or cause any issues with either policy.

 Can I get temporary cover to release and collect my van from an impound?